There are a few key elements to becoming successful residential property developers. It’s like a jigsaw puzzle, once you

 The goal in this game is to seek the most highly profitable sites, with loads of potential.
 But you want to match this with a low risk.
 Highly profitable and high risk is not smart.
 The stakes are too high in property development.

 Low risk, high reward is what we’re after here.

-Lower risk sites tend to be smaller sites suited for dual occupancies.
+Lower risk sites tend to be smaller sites suited for duplex builds.
 This means you get a project complete faster so you will see your profit sooner.

 Learn more about rick management in property development here.

 Certain types of developments are supported in certain residential zones, and the converse is true too.
 There’s no point acquiring a commercially zoned property for a residential development project.